MariaStarLit/MariaStarLit/README.md

 ### Hi there! 👋

+# I am currently studying programming at 42 Lisboa and want to specialize in front-end web development.

 🌱 I’m currently learning C.

-👩‍🎓 I’m studying programing at 42 Lisboa.

 🤝 Hire me at: www.linkedin.com/in/maria-s-lima